Become an LQ mentor

 How will I be supported?

-When you become a mentor for the LQ, you'll need to complete our introductory elearning and may be invited to a mentor training session.
+When you become a mentor for the LQ, you can complete our introductory elearning and may be invited to a mentor training session.
 This makes sure you're clear on the role and understand who does what throughout the process of completing the LQ.
-I

 If your local area does not have a training planned, ask your county commissioner if she knows of any others taking place soon.